 Freshly baked gluten free apple muffins ready to be enjoyed.

-If you enjoy gluten-free recipes, be sure to try our other gluten-free muffin recipe — these Chocolate and Peanut Butter Muffins are one of the most popular recipes on this website!
+If you enjoy gluten-free recipes, be sure to try my other gluten-free muffin recipe — these Chocolate and Peanut Butter Muffins are one of the most popular recipes on this website!

 Oat flour being made in a blender.

-If you have quick oats or old-fashioned oats, you can have oat flour in mere minutes!
+If you have quick oats or old-fashioned oats, you can have oat flour for your gluten free apple muffins in minutes!

-1. Place the old-fashioned or quick oats in a food processor or small blender jar.
+1. Add the oats to a food processor or blender.

-3. Stir the oats around to be sure that all the oats have been finely ground and there aren’t any whole oats left.
+3. Stir to make sure everything is all blended and there aren’t any whole oats left.

 Gluten free apple cinnamon muffins being made by adding wet and dry ingredients, mixing them together, adding the mixture to a muffin tin, and baking.